SixArm/topics/topics/regression-testing/index.md

 * Defect resolution - The development team fixes any defects or issues discovered during regression testing.

 * Retesting - The fixed software application or system is retested to verify that the issues have been resolved and that the software is functioning as intended.

-Regression testing can be performed manually or through automated testing tools.
-Automated regression testing is often preferred, as it can save time and resources by automating the process of executing and re-executing test cases.
-However, it is important to ensure that the automated tests are accurate and reliable and that they cover all relevant areas of the application.